 Earlham’s Birding Big Day is a global event!
 Alumni, students, faculty and staff form teams and collect pledges for the Earlham Fund based on the number of different species they can identify.
-This year Birding Big Day took place on May 10-11, 2014.
+Last year's Birding Big Day took place on May 10-11, 2013.

 Want to take part in 2014?
 Joining our mailing list is as easy as sending that request with your e-mail address to the Alumni Office.

 Earlham biology professors Jim Cope and Bill Buskirk created Birding Big Day in 1982.
 They nurtured this event and saw it blossom into an annual tradition of daylong birding in the Whitewater Valley.

 After Jim passed away in March 2002, Bill opened the experience to even more birding enthusiasts in the Earlham community.
 Every year since then, alumni, students, faculty and staff form birding teams with the challenge of seeking as many different species they can find in a day.

 This event became worldwide in 2009.
 This year, participants identified 842 species around the world (665 in North and Central America).
 2013 species map >

 You have until June 30, the end of Earlham's fiscal year, to honor your pledge for Birding Big Day.

 If you didn't pledge, but would still like to make a gift, just print the pledge form (pdf) and mail it to the College, or use our secure online giving option.